We treat safety and security as the top priority.

-Enhanced security measures means that check in can take longer than it used to.
-It is advised that you arrive at the airport in well in advance:
+Enhanced security measures means that check- in can take longer than it used to be.
+It is advised that you arrive at the airport well in advance:

 - International flights – Check in 3 hours prior to departure

 - Domestic flights – Check in 2 hours prior to departure

 Passengers are requested to be patient while additional security measures are in place, allow extra time for their journey, and be prepared for possible delays.

 Passengers are now permitted to carry more than one item of hand luggage through security.
-You will, however, need to check with your airline before arrival at the airport.
+You will, however, need to check with your airline before arriving the airport.
 Some airlines will only allow you to carry one item of hand baggage, and the weight and size allowances differ between airlines.

 - 55 centimeters length